kaiachain/kaia-dapp-mono/dev-ambassadors/hiring/README.md

 ## 👀 Responsibilities
 You will have the opportunity to engage voluntarily in a series of activities aimed at growing Kaia's community, in addition to the activities listed below.

-You will have the opportunity to engage voluntarily in a series of activities aimed at growing Klaytn's community, in addition to the activities listed below.
+You will have the opportunity to engage voluntarily in a series of activities aimed at growing Kaia's community, in addition to the activities listed below.
-- Provide answers to questions posted on the Klaytn [Discord](https://discord.gg/kaiachain) or [Kaia Developer Forum](https://forum.kaia.io/).
+- Provide answers to questions posted on the Kaia [Discord](https://discord.gg/kaiachain) or [Kaia Developer Forum](https://forum.kaia.io/).
 - Encountering challenging questions?
 Don't worry!
 Connect with the Kaia team, and we'll help you out 😉
 - Execute development tasks within the designated development projects assigned to each mentor.

 ## 🎁 Benefits
 ### Boost Your Skills 💪

-- Access to the Klaytn Team to receive mentoring.
+- Access to the Kaia Team to receive mentoring.
 - Gain exposure to real-world dev challenges and learn how they are solved.

 ### **KLAY Rewards 💸**